larry-k88/PY101/study_guides/study_guide.md

 + called by prepending an object with a `.` - known as method calls
 + all methods are functions but not all functions are methods
 + methods belong to a class, and can only be called on objects of the same class
-+ sometimes the caller (the object calling the method) is mutated but the method (not possible if the caller is immutable):
++ sometimes the caller (the object calling the method) is mutated by the method (not possible if the caller is immutable):

         odd_numbers = [1, 3, 5]
         odd_numbers.pop() # pop() method mutates the caller